 Banks hold a treasure trove of sensitive customer data, making them a prime target for cyberattacks.
 Enhanced cybersecurity measures not only protect this data but also uphold customer trust and regulatory compliance.

-A breach can cost a bank dearly in terms of legal consequences, loss of reputation, and financial ramifications, making cybersecurity upgrades a wise investment.
+A data loss incident can cost a bank dearly in terms of legal consequences, loss of reputation, and financial ramifications, making cybersecurity upgrades a wise investment.

 Mobile banking solutions are a necessity in the age of smartphones and on-the-go banking.
 For banks, offering customers the ability to access their accounts, perform transactions, and even receive support via mobile apps has several advantages.